Important Notice

 The Board of Manulife (Singapore) Pte.
 Ltd. has assumed the responsibility of the Remuneration Committee locally.
 The considerations on executive remuneration are based on our global human resource strategy, policies and framework as well as performance evaluation.

-The Committee comprises a minimum 4 members and shall at all times include among its membership, the Chief Executive Officer, Appointed Actuary and the Head of Investments.
+The Committee comprises a minimum of 4 members and shall at all times include among its membership, the Chief Executive Officer, Appointed Actuary and the Head of Investments.

 List of Members

-• Ellen Leung
+• Ms Ellen Leung

-• Yeo Yee Han
+• Ms Yeo Yee Han

-• Thomas Lee
+• Mr Thomas Lee

-• Rachel Wong
+• Ms Rachel Wong

 List of Members

-• The Executive Risk Committee comprises of all the Senior Leadership Team, the Appointed Actuary and the Pricing Officer.
+• The Executive Risk Committee comprises all the Senior Leadership Team, the Appointed Actuary and the Pricing Officer.